librescoot/modem-service/README.md

 The Librescoot Modem Service is a Go-based monitoring tool designed to track and manage cellular modem connectivity using ModemManager, with state synchronization through Redis.

-It is a free and open replacement for the `unu-modem` service on unu's Scooter Pro.

 ## Features

 - Real-time modem state monitoring